 PISCINAS NATURAIS VELHAS

 Towards the eastern end of Porto Moniz, there is a second natural swimming pool also made from lava rocks.
 This one is a little less modern and has far less infrastructure.
 The pools aren’t quite as pristine and overall it is much more natural.
 The rock formations are much higher and it has a backdrop of the giant islet known as Ilhéu Mole.
-Atop of the islet is the Lighthouse of Ilhéu Mole.
-I never swam in these pools but they are always less crowded and you can swim and snorkel in them.
+Atop the islet is the Lighthouse of Ilhéu Mole.

 PORTO MONIZ VIEWPOINT